Star Trek: Provenance of Shadows: Review, Themes, Analysis and Thoughts on the Alternate Timeline

 As New Years Eve of 1931 approached, McCoy was now certain he will - or has – altered the future.
 And if that action is yet to come, would suicide be the best option?
 Could Captain Kirk swoop in and save Bones before he takes his life?
 It is a crazy notion and Bones fully admits it, acknowledging he never contemplated suicide even with his marriage fallout or even with his father troubles.

 But once the ball dropped and firecrackers went off, Bones realizes he has changed the timeline, but in a rather creative way on DRGIII’s part (and incorrect on Bones’): the phasered bum.
 This moment in the original “The City on the Edge of Forever” troubled me for years because it seemed…pointless, and maybe that was the original point.
-That someone from the past found such destruction and was destroyed, not impacting history.
+That someone from the past found such destruction and was destroyed, but ultimately did not alter history.
 Or did he?
 Consider this: what if that bum was supposed to be at the mission the day Edith died.
-Maybe he kept her late or somehow altered her plan to see the movie that she got struck by the truck but with Bones eliminating the fellow, Edith still felt compelled to go back because the flow of time originally had her going there.
+Maybe he kept her late or somehow altered her plan to see the movie that she got struck by the truck but with Bones eliminating the fellow, Edith still felt compelled to go back because the flow of time originally had her going there before.
 I admit that it is a stretch but it kinda fits nicely and gives the situation a much deeper and troubling notion.
 Now, it wouldn’t be the case of Kirk and Spock stopping the change but making another alteration, something that would deeply trouble Spock in The Fire and the Rose had he known and would have driven Kirk to even further isolation in The Star to Every Wandering.

 Regardless, McCoy thinks this is the alteration that has changed the future and prevented his rescue.
 McCoy enters a deep depression as he tried to figure out what to do, and Edith recommends he leaves the mission.
 For Bones, it makes sense because he cannot be rescued and he isn’t happy in the city.
 Edith sees this also and knows no matter where Bones goes he will do good.
 After some questioning, McCoy decides to aim for Atlanta and go from there but not before thanking Edith for her help and friendship.
 She doesn’t want to lose such a great guy but knows New Year’s Eve was a turning point for him, with a further and further retreat from reality happening day by day.
 She recognizes that she possibly saved his life a second time, and for McCoy it was a new chance.
 Knowing that the timeline was already changed freed him to move on and attempt to do as much good for this timeline as was humanly possible.
 As we will see, it also helped him overcome personal demons.